MattiaFaroni/geo-tools/README.md

 | candidates   | 1             | Maximum number of candidates drawn         |
 | maxDistance  | 50            | Maximum search radius                      |

-In order to perform data extraction, it is necessary to indicate the path where the shapefile to be processed is located.
+If you want to extract data from shapefiles, you just need to indicate the location of these files.
-Otherwise if the data is within a postgis database you need to know the database url, username and password.
+Otherwise, if you want to use a database, you need to know the information to access it.
-The database connection url must be in the following format: **jdbc:postgresql://host:porta/database?currentSchema=table,schema**
+The database connection url must be in the following format:
+**jdbc:postgresql://host:porta/database?currentSchema=table,schema**

 You can also catch any exceptions through the Sentry configuration.
-Just set the "dsn" environment variable with the URL of the project on Sentry.
+Just configure the "dsn" environment variable specifying the project url on Sentry.

 ## CLI
 This project can be run from the command line and information can be extracted from the postgis database or from the shapefile given a list of coordinates as input.